ras9841/ContactLensProject/README.md

 ##<a name="2"></a>2.
 Implementation [[top](#clp)]
 ###<a name="2.1"></a>2.1 Gauss-Seidel method
-The general technique we used to solve our cylindrical eye problem was the Gauss-Seidel method.
+The general technique we used to solve our cylindrical eye problem was the Gauss-Seidel method (GSM).
 Here, we will provide a brief introduction to the method.

+GSM is used to solve linear systems of equations in the form $Ax=b$ one equation at a time.
+During each iteration, the new values are calculated from the old values.
+An initial guess is initialized to serve as the "old" values for the first run through.
+This process continues continues until a predefined convergence condition is satisfied.
+GSM requires the matrix $A$ to be strictly diagonally dominant or symmetric positive.

 ###<a name="2.2"></a>2.2 Finite difference method